zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Known Issues
 ============

- o The installation process fails to detect a running Firebird 2.0 server.
-Ultimately the installation will fail, when it attempts to overwrite a file that is active.

  o The security database has changed!
 See the DOC directory for more details.
 Users who wish to migrate an old security database to the new format